Hunger Relief

 For more information on our Hunger Relief program, please contact Brenda: brenda@landssake.org.

-As the contracted grower for the Town of Weston, Land's Sake Farm kicks off each season by donating 15,000 pounds of produce to reach the goal of $25,000 -- but we don't stop there.
-As farm production ramps up, so too do our donations.
+As the contracted grower for the Town of Weston, Land's Sake Farm starts each season by donating 15,000 pounds of produce to reach a goal of $25,000 -- but we don't stop there.
+As farm production ramps up, so do our donations.
 In the past several years we have donated the following to our partners:

 2021